USAFA-ECE/ece281-book/book/lab/lab2.md

 > Look at the RTL schematic:
 > In RTL Analysis in the Flow> Navigator on the left side of the window.

 - Is this what you expect?
-Did vivado implement the circuit like you thought it would?
+Did Vivado implement the circuit like you thought it would?
 - Double click on the sevenSegDecoder component.
-Did vivado implement the circuit like you thought it would? b.
+Did Vivado implement the circuit like you thought it would?

-- Generate the bitstream (.bit) file and download it to your FPGA.
+Generate the bitstream (.bit) file and download it to your FPGA.

-Verify the hardware functions as expected.
+Verify the hardware functions as expected; **demo to your instructor**.

 > Commit the bitstream to your repo